 As a courtesy reminder, the event details are as follows:

 Please visit the event website for more details about the event.

 Thank you again.
 We look forward to seeing you soon!

 International Confex Team

-Here you can see how you can setup how to send reminder email on Sender:
+Here you can see how you can setup a reminder email (or any other automated email) on Sender:

 Subject Line: Final Payment Reminder – IMPORTANT

 This is the last reminder of your overdue invoice, invoice attached.